jinlabneurogenomics/aavperturbseq/README.md

 **propeller.R**: Method to detect cell type proportion changes
 **run_sva_edger.R**: Identify DEGs using `edgeR` with 1 surrogate variable from `sva`
 **Enrich_FGSEA_new.R**: Identify enriched GO terms
+**mod.hidden.mult.R**: Elastic net based method to find the most affected cells for each perturbation

 ## Other related analysis